 The study examines development trusts in communities such as a former mining area in Scotland, poor urban estate in Scotland, inner-city neighbourhood in Wales, rural district in Wales, and urban area in northeast England.
 Such community groups have been hit hard by funding cutbacks since the financial crisis of 2008.

 The study – entitled “Playing well with others?
 Community cross-sector work in poor places” – will be discussed this week at the Rethinking Cross-Sector Social Innovation conference at the John F. Kennedy School of Government at Harvard University.
-The study is co-authored by Neil Stott, Michelle Fava, Paul Tracey and Laura Claus, all of the Cambridge Centre for Social Innovation.
+The study is co-authored by Neil Stott, Michelle Darlington, Paul Tracey and Laura Claus, all of the Cambridge Centre for Social Innovation.

 Co-author Neil Stott discusses some of the study’s other findings: